1jss/lightpad/README.md

 ## Dynamic Background (optional feature)

-LighPad added a new feature, now you can use a custom background of your choice.
+You can use a custom background of your choice.
 You can add any wallpaper or image strictly under some of the following path/files and lightpad will use them (prioritizing the JPG format):
-> `$HOME/.lightpad/background.jpg`
+> `$HOME/.config/lightpad/background.jpg`

-> `$HOME/.lightpad/background.png`
+> `$HOME/.config/lightpad/background.png`

 ## Blacklist File (optional feature)

-Another new added functionality, is the ability to hide applications using a blacklist file.
+LightPad has the ability to hide applications from the app grid using a blacklist file.
 In the file:
-> `$HOME/.lightpad/blacklist`
+> `$HOME/.config/lightpad/blacklist`

 You must add line by line the full name of the binaries of the applications you want to hide in LightPad.
 For example:
 ```